-If a retraction of a Class A share or Preferred share occurs prior to July 2014, a retraction fee payable to the Investment Manager by the retracting shareholder was deducted by the Investment Manager from the amount otherwise receivable by the retracting shareholder to compensate the Investment Manager, in part, for paying the Agents' fees and expenses of the offering.
-Retraction fees in the amount of \$37,980 (2013 - \$71,680) were incurred during the year.
+Retraction of a Class A share or Preferred share executed prior to July 2014 incurred a retraction fee that was deducted by the Investment Manager from the amount otherwise receivable by the retracting shareholder to compensate the Investment Manager, in part, for paying the Agents' fees and expenses of the offering.
+Retraction fees in the amount of \$37,980 were incurred during 2014.